 Human females and other primates experience what is referred to as a “period” as part of the reproductive, or menstrual, cycle.
-This is the phase of their cycle when the lining of the uterus, which has engorged with blood and become thicker in preparation for receipt of a fertilized egg, sloughs off in the absence of a fertilized egg, resulting in the release of blood.
+This is the phase of their cycle when the lining of the uterus, which has engorged with blood and becomes thicker in preparation for receipt of a fertilized egg, sloughs off in the absence of a fertilized egg, resulting in the release of blood.
 Do dogs experience the same cycle?

-Pet owners may notice blood and discharge from their unspayed female dog’s vagina and may think their dog is having a period, much the same as humans do.
+Pet parents may notice blood and discharge from their unspayed female dog’s vagina and may think their dog is having a period, much the same as humans do.
 Actually, this is not the case.
 Dogs do not have periods as such, they have heat, or ‘estrus’ cycles.
 The blood that is released during your dog's estrus cycle is part of a different process than that which occurs in humans.
 In female dogs, the genitals and reproductive organs become supplied with extra blood in preparation for breeding, and some bleeding may result.
 This is different than the process in humans, when bleeding is a result of successful breeding not taking place.
 So while both humans and dogs experience blood discharges which may seem similar, and are related to the respective female's reproductive cycle, they are, in fact, not the same.
 Dogs do not have periods like humans do.

 Dogs do not have periods, they have estrus cycles, commonly referred to as coming into heat.
 Estrus, in an unspayed female dog, occurs once or twice a year.
 While humans go through estrus every 28 days, dogs’ cycles usually take approximately 180 days.
 When female dogs experience estrus they are receptive to the male dog for mating--female dogs are not receptive to mating when they are not experiencing heat.
 While dogs are in heat, there may be some bloody discharge from your dog's vagina, due to engorgement of the genitals with blood in preparation for mating and fertilization.
 This is not the same as menstruation, which is the release or absorption of the uterine lining in a female mammal.
 If mating and fertilization do not occur in a female dog, the nutrient-rich lining of the uterus which has thickened in preparation for fertilization is absorbed back into the dog, not released.
 This is referred to a covert menstruation.